abbycole/BioC5361_2019/Lab3/README.md

 The first step in using microbiome data is pre-processing to get the data into a format that is ready for statistical analysis.

 Create an R script from within R studio and save it in your source code directory (src).
+Give your script a meaningful name like "clean_taxonomy.R".

 Begin your code with the folling script.